Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Balancing pension saving with cash flow

 Irregular income is a common challenge for the self-employed.
-Fortunately, pension products like Self-Invested Personal Pensions (SIPPs) offer flexibility.
-You can contribute monthly or make lump-sum payments when cash flow allows, such as after a profitable quarter or at the end of the tax year.
+But a Self-Invested Personal Pension (SIPP) gives you options.
+You can pay monthly or in lump sums whenever you have funds.
+That might be after a strong quarter or near the end of the tax year.

-If your income varies year to year, you can take advantage of carry forward rules, which let you use unused pension allowance from the previous three tax years.
+If your income varies year to year, look into carry forward rules.
+These could let you use unused pension allowance from the previous three tax years.
 This means you can make larger contributions in more profitable years while still benefiting from tax relief.

 What about the state pension?

-You gain qualifying years by making Class 2 NI contributions.
+You earn these by making Class 2 NI contributions.
 Self-employed workers must pay these if their profits are above the Small Profits Threshold (£6,725 for 2024/25).

 If your profits fall below the threshold, you can choose to pay Class 2 NICs voluntarily to maintain your NI record.
 You can check your state pension forecast and NI contribution history on the UK Government website.